 – I hated Jinx in the comics and this movie.
 Having a useless, minor background character was a waste of space (and script).

 – General Joseph Colton was known as The Original G.I.
 Joe in the Marvel comics, briefly only making cameo appearances, unlike Bruce Willis’ character.

-The original movie was pulled from theaters supposedly for 3D effects, meanwhile the entire ending was reshot and released 9 months later.
+The original movie was pulled from theaters, supposedly for 3D effects, meanwhile the entire ending was reshot and released nine months later.
 Too bad it wasn’t totally reshot.
 So much is wrong with this movie, yet somehow it made a little movie.
 If only a fanboy had been in charge, it could’ve been a HUGE tentpole franchise, spawning spinoffs and more sequels.
 Unfortunately, this may be the last live-action G. I. Joe movie.